Early life and career of Abraham Lincoln: Case load and income

 Unlike other attorneys on the circuit, Lincoln did not supplement his income by engaging in real estate speculation or operating a business or a farm.
 His income was generally what he earned practicing law.
-In the 1840s this amounted to $1,500 to $2,500 a year, increasing to $3,000 in the early 1850s, and was $5,000 by the mid-1850s.
+In the 1840s this amounted to $1,500 to $2,500 a year, increasing to $3,000 in the early 1850s, and $5,000 by the mid-1850s.

-Criminal law made up the smallest portion of Lincoln and Herndon's case work.
 In 1850 the firm was involved in eighteen percent of the cases on the Sangamon County Circuit; by 1853 it had grown to thirty-three percent.
 On his return from his single term in the U.S. House of Representatives, Lincoln turned down an offer of a partnership in a Chicago law firm.
-Based strictly on the volume of cases, Lincoln was "undoubtedly one of the outstanding lawyers of central Illinois."
-Lincoln was also in demand on the federal courts.
-He received important retainers from cases in the United States Northern District Court in Chicago.
+Lincoln was also in demand on the federal courts and was counsel in several important patent, railroad, and commerce cases before the Illinois State Supreme Court and the Federal District Court in Chicago.

 Lincoln was involved in at least two cases involving slavery.
 In an 1841 Illinois Supreme Court case, Bailey v.
 Cromwell, Lincoln successfully prevented the sale of a woman who was alleged to be a slave, making the argument that in Illinois "the presumption of law was ... that every person was free, without regard to color."
 In 1847 Abraham Lincoln defended Robert Matson, a slave owner who was trying to retrieve his runaway slaves.
 Matson brought slaves from his Kentucky plantation to work on land he owned in Illinois.
 The slaves were represented by Orlando Ficklin, Usher Linder, and Charles H. Constable.
-The slaves ran away because they believed that once they were in Illinois they were free, since the Northwest Ordinance forbade slavery in the territory that included Illinois.
+The slaves ran away because they believed that once they were in Illinois they were free since the Northwest Ordinance forbade slavery in the territory that included Illinois.
 In this case, Lincoln invoked the right of transit, which allowed slaveholders to take their slaves temporarily into free territory.
 Lincoln also stressed that Matson did not intend to have the slaves remain permanently in Illinois.
-Even with these arguments, judges in Coles County ruled against Lincoln and the slaves were set free.
+Even with these arguments, judges in Coles County ruled against Lincoln, and the slaves were set free.
 Donald notes, "Neither the Matson case nor the Cromwell case should be taken as an indication of Lincoln's views on slavery; his business was law, not morality."
 The right of transit was a legal theory recognized by some of the free states that a slaveowner could take slaves into a free state and retain ownership as long as the intent was not to permanently settle in the free state.